Raipdy/PrivBench/README.md

 # PrivBench
 PrivBench: Privacy-Preserving Database Synthesis for Benchmark Publishing

-This is a initial code for paper review.
+This is a initial code for paper review only.